ns-ctru/closed/readme.md

 | `ambulance non-conveyance` | `not conveyed green calls` | Green Calls not Conveyed
 | `ambulance red calls` | `hospital transfers`            | Inter-Hospital Transfers
 | `ambulance red calls` | `total`                         | Total Red Calls

+## Replication and Extension of Work

+**ToDo 2018-03-09** - Write this section on how to...

+* Install and use the R package.
+* Getting things work with Stata (might have to remove from VM?)
+* Working with the Virtual Machine (need to contact CiCS to grant access to Emma/Jon's IP address?)